 A leadership-focused graduate degree

-The Master of Public Administration program combines academic expertise with “real world” experience so you can connect knowledge with practice.
-It’s designed for both pre-service and in-service students seeking professional credentials.
+SFA's online Master of Public Administration program combines academic expertise with “real world” experience so you can connect knowledge with practice.
 You’ll earn your degree through online classes and be provided with opportunities to engage in special research projects, internships and graduate assistantships.

 The Master of Public Administration program prepares students for management and leadership positions both in the public sector and in nonprofit organizations.